 So in case, your system runs out of physical ram (unified ram in this case), it can use the SSD swap as a cache for storing the files and serving them super fast.

-It is not as fast as Ram, but for most tasks, the difference is indistinguishable.
+It is not as fast as Ram, but the difference is indistinguishable for most tasks.
 The 8 GB ram is sufficient for opening a 20+ chrome tab, using photoshop, MS office, Keynote and Pages and Numbers, and Spotify simultaneously.

 But one common problem that we have seen so far in several videos is Macbook Air M1’s limitations in video editing.